kotlin-graphics/imgui/README.md

 - text inputs handling, weak/bugged

-- foreign languages support: at the moment tested shortly only japanese with IME support on Windows, not yet fully robust and tested, looking for feedbacks
+- foreign languages support: at the moment tested shortly only japanese with IME support on Windows, not yet fully robust and tested

-- other fonts Shortly tested, looking for feedbacks
+- other fonts Shortly tested

 - and few other small things which escaped the demo checking